denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 ## What Is Asynchronous Code and When To Use It?

-For many developers the thought of "Asynchronous Code" conjours one of two spectres.
-One spirit capable of mysteriously unlocking untold amounts of performance by shipping tasks off to some fabled 'background thread'; and the other a ghoul of odd behaviours and synchronization problems.
-By the end of this article I hope to banish both of these ghosts, and replace them with a solid understanding of 'async' code, and just how it works in JavaScript.
+For many developers the thought of "Asynchronous Code" conjures one of two spectres.
+One spirit capable of mysteriously unlocking untold amounts of performance by shipping tasks off to some fabled 'background thread'; and the other a ghoul of odd behaviors and impossible-to-test synchronization problems.
+By the end of this article I hope to banish both of these ghosts, and replace them with a solid understanding of 'async' code, and how to use it in JavaScript.

 > We're *not* going to be diving deep under the hood here.
 This is about practical understanding and examples that can help you get over async superstitions.